sunisdown/faster_cpython/pep_ast.rst

 AST optimizers
 --------------

-In 2011, Eugene Toder proposes to rewrite some peephole optimizations in a new AST optimizer: issue #11549, `Build-out an AST optimizer, moving some functionality out of the peephole optimizer
+In 2011, Eugene Toder proposed to rewrite some peephole optimizations in a new AST optimizer: issue #11549, `Build-out an AST optimizer, moving some functionality out of the peephole optimizer
 <https://bugs.python.org/issue11549>`_.
 The patch adds ``ast.Lit`` (it